Developed by Asobo Studio and published by Focus Home Interactive

 As Amicia and Hugo traverse the French countryside for safety, puzzle mechanics abound—turn levers to pull a bridge, push carts to climb to a high place, stealthily throw rocks to distract Inquisition guards, and throw alchemical potions to ignite torches or hay bales to earn a few seconds of safety from the voracious rats which are repelled by the light.
 Even at the edge of the protective aura of light, the bravest of the rats will cheat out from the front line for a fleeting second to nibble at Amicia’s boots, only to reintegrate into an indistinct sea of fur, tails, and beady red eyes.
 At first, they scared me (naturally), but after a while (and having been desensitized by the grim depictions of sickness, death, and corruption), you start to wonder what it’d be like to stick your finger in it.
 This seductive force, and the dying embers of innocence made dimmer from its indulgence, are what is at stake.

-Amicia and Hugo must sneak, run, and fight across the bloody, rat-infested France.
+Amicia and Hugo must sneak, run, and fight across a bloody, rat-infested France.
 The environmental puzzles are nice and light, and while they don’t require a ton of thinking, they never devolve into guess-and-check, trial-and-error trivia.
-This sweet-spot allows you to actually think about the effects of your actions the first time around, as you think just a step or two ahead on which lanterns to light or extinguish and in which order, to clear a path forward through the deadly rat horde.
+This sweet-spot allows you to actually think about the effects of your actions the first time around, as you think just a step or two ahead on which lanterns to light or extinguish, and in which order, to clear a path forward through the deadly rat horde.
 This sweet-spot still exists as the action eventually ramps up, as many humans (mostly the Inquisition guards and soldiers) who carry torches and swords sprint with violent intent on Amicia and crew.
 The action is smart and exhilarating, and some sequences—throwing a stone at one soldier’s lantern (so the rat horde swallows him whole), then to quickly switch to and throw an acid projectile (to remove a helmeted soldiers protection so that a regular stone will finish him on follow-up), while you ignite a torch to quickly clear a path forward—can all transpire in a matter of seconds.

 The crafting and upgrading systems are a fine way to invest in long-term and gradual changes to Amicia’s skill-set, but the hunt for the necessary materials can sometimes feel like a hassle.
 It can feel incongruous for dramatic story scenes to play out while running around clicking ‘E’ to loot chests and random boxes around the room for stones, vials, and leather.